h4tguy/dbproj/README.md

 Rate a Question

  You will be given a question along with its answer and will be able to enter a rating value between 0 and 100.  larger numbers will be cleared out when the input box loses focus and the submit button will become disabled until the number is valid

+Populating the Database

+ CSV files have been supplied that can be used to populate the database with sample data.
+These files are AnswerData.csv, MCQAnsData.csv, QuestionsData.csv, ratingsData.csv and userlist.csv.

 List of Files
 =============